brunograna/HoneyMYSQL/README.md

 A PHP Library that helps to make CRUD (Create, Read, Update and Delete) system with one line using MYSQL databases.'

 ## Getting Started
-To configure HoneyMYSQL you just need to know this settings:
+To configure HoneyMYSQL you just need to know this server settings:
 * Servername
 * Username
 * Password